Things to see and do - Caserta Vecchia

 This historic centre is made up of the Via Capuano and Via Genova.
 The Via dei Mercanti runs parallel to them.
 Here you will discover a dazzling white labyrinth of façades of differing kinds as well as balconies, flowery recesses, narrow streets, small staircases, arched passageways and small squares decorated with fountains.
 Perfect for a charming stroll.

 Established in 9C, then enlarged in 10 and 13C, the cathedral is a good example of the town's attraction to oriental splendour.
 The façade (rebuilt in 19C) stands at the top of an imposing stairway and attracts attention with its varied geometrical designs in multicoloured stone.
 The campanile, on the left, is all that remains of the original church.
 A beautiful 11 C bronze door from Constantinople leads to a Baroque interior where you can admire some antique columns.

-This all-white building from 1268 blends Romanesque austerity with Arab fantasy and leads the way to the diocesan museum set up in the basilica of the Crucifix, an ancient 9C Cathedral which has today reverted to its Romanesque forms, accommodating, among other artworks, a fresco of a Madonna and Child, painted with incredible softness.
+This all-white building from 1268 blends Romanesque austerity with Arab fantasy and leads the way to the diocesan museum set up in the basilica of the Crucifix, an ancient 9C Cathedral which has today reverted to its Romanesque forms.

 Via San Giovanni del Toro leads to an 11C church of the same name and a wonderful belvedere.

 A pastiche villa in the eclectic 19C style so dear to the Bloomsbury Set, with a false Gothic cloister and a large vaulted room.
 Not to mention an extraordinary garden laid out like a belvedere, a true balcony overlooking the sea in a vertigo-inducing way.
 This is a divine house that E.W.
 Bechett (later Lord Grimthorpe) had built... visitors will be seized by the urge to abandon all luggage and never leave this place imbued with such beauty.